Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Omitted Proofs in Section .

-To prove the correctness of the algorithm.
-We begin with the following lemma. \begin{lemma} Given a set of manipulators $L \in W$, and the true preference profile $P=(P(M), P(W))$.
-Let $\mu$ be any matching in $S_A$ and $\mathcal{R}$ be the corresponding closed set of rotations.
-Then there exists a preference profile $P_{\mu}(L)$ for $L$ such that $\mu$ is the M-optimal stable matching of the preference profile $P_{\mu}=(P(M), P(N), P_{\mu}(L))$, and the reduced table of $P$ after eliminating $\mathcal{R}$ is exactly the reduced table of $P_{\mu}$ before eliminating any rotation. \end{lemma} \begin{proof} Since $\mu$ is in $S_A$, there exists $P' = (P(M), P(N), P'(L))$ such that the induced matching $\mu$.
-For each $w \in L$, we modify $P'(w)$ as follows: \begin{enumerate} \item delete all men $m$ such that $m \succ_w^P \mu(w)$; \item reinsert them at the beginning according to their order in $w$'s true preference list; \item move $\mu(w)$ to the position right after all men $m$ such that $m \succ_w^P \mu(w)$; \end{enumerate} Denote the modified preference profile by $P'_\mu$.
+\begin{replemma}{SubProblem} Given a set of manipulators $L \in W$, and the true preference profile $P=(P(M), P(W))$.
+Let $\mu$ be any matching in $S_L$ and $\mathcal{R}$ be the corresponding closed set of rotations.
+Then there exists a preference profile $P_{\mu}(L)$ for $L$ such that $\mu$ is the M-optimal stable matching of the preference profile $P_{\mu}=(P(M), P(N), P_{\mu}(L))$, and the reduced table of $P$ after eliminating $\mathcal{R}$ is exactly the reduced table of $P_{\mu}$ before eliminating any rotation. \end{replemma} \begin{proof} Since $\mu$ is in $S_L$, there exists $P' = (P(M), P(N), P'(L))$ such that $\mu$ is the induced matching for $P'$.
+For each $w \in L$, we modify $P'(w)$ as follows: \begin{enumerate} \item delete all men $m$ such that $m \succ_w^P \mu(w)$; \item reinsert them at the beginning according to their order in $w$'s true preference list; \item move $\mu(w)$ to the position right after all men $m$ such that $m \succ_w^P \mu(w)$. \end{enumerate} Denote the modified preference profile by $P'_\mu$.
 In fact, $P'_\mu$ is the $P_{\mu}$ we are looking for.

 We first prove that $\mu$ is the M-optimal matching under $P'_\mu$.
 After the first two steps of modifications, the M-optimal matching is still $\mu$, since for each $w$, we only change the position of men ranked higher than $\mu(w)$ in her true preference list, who must have not proposed to $w$ under $P'$, and thus do not change the output of the Gale-Shapley algorithm.
 Otherwise, if a man $m$ with $m \succ_w^P \mu(w)$ has proposed to $w$, then we must have $w \succ_m^{P'} \mu(m)$, which is equivalent to $w \succ_m^{P} \mu(m)$.
 Thus $(m, w)$ forms a blocking pair in $\mu$ under the true preference profile $P$, contradicting to the stability of $\mu$ under $P$.
 In the third step, we move $\mu(w)$ to the position right after all men ranked higher than $\mu(w)$ in the true preference list $P(w)$.
 Consider all the men $m'$ with $m' \succ_w^{P'} \mu(w)$ but $\mu(w) \succ_w^{P'_\mu} m'$. $m'$ must have not proposed to $w$ under $P'$, or otherwise $\mu(w)$ cannot be the partner of $w$.
 Therefore, the positions of the men in $P'_\mu$ do not affect the output of the Gale-Shapley algorithm.